tidyverse/dplyr/README.md

   (e.g. ddply, ldply and dlply)
 * Support for alternative data stores (data.table, sql, hive, ...)

-One of the key ideas of `dplyr` is that it shouldn't matter how your data is stored, whether its in an SQL database, in a csv file, in memory as a data frame or a data table, you should interact with it in the exactly the same way.
+One of the key ideas of `dplyr` is that it shouldn't matter how your data is stored.
+Regardless of whether your data in an SQL database, a data frame or a data table, you should interact with it in the exactly the same way.
+(That said, `dplyr` works with [tidy data](http://vita.had.co.nz/papers/tidy-data.html) so it can assume varaibles are always described in a consistent way.)

-Dplyr is not currently available on CRAN, but you can install it from github with:
+`dplyr` is not currently available on CRAN, but you can install it from github with:

 ```R
 devtools::install_github("assertthat")